openshift/hypershift/docs/content/how-to/performance-profiling.md

     oc --kubeconfig="$MGMT_KUBECONFIG" create -f perfprof-1.yaml
     ```

-3. Reference the ConfigMap in the NodePools `spec.tunedConfig` field, either by editing an existing NodePool or creating a new NodePool.
+3. Reference the ConfigMap in the NodePools `spec.tuningConfig` field, either by editing an existing NodePool or creating a new NodePool.
 In this example we assume we only have one NodePool called `nodepool-1`, containing 2 Nodes.

     ```yaml
     apiVersion: hypershift.openshift.io/v1alpha1